 The fuel filler neck is defective

-The fuel tank is exposed to objects that could easily puncture it following a crash
+The fuel tank is exposed to objects which could easily puncture it following a crash

-There is a combination of events that start a fire in a car accident; the fire may be caused by human, mechanical, and chemical errors.
-Many fires caused by car accidents could have been prevented if the manufacturers spent more time, money, and attention into testing the components.
-A safe automobile design minimizes the risk of fuel fed fires by providing adequate protection to both the fuel tank and the fuel system.
+There is a combination of events which start a fire in a car accident.
+Consequently, the fire may be caused by human, mechanical and chemical errors.
+Many fires caused by car accidents could have been prevented if the manufacturers spent more time, money and attention to testing the components.
+A safe automobile design minimizes the risk of fuel fires by providing adequate protection to both the fuel tank and the fuel system.
 Car accidents result in a fire due to:

 Defective design.
 One of the most common causes of car accidents is the actual design of the vehicle itself.
-In most situations, manufacturers discover defective designs early on.
+Oftentimes, manufacturers identify defective designs early.

 Fuel system leakage.
-Fuel system leaks are the single most common reason that cars catch fire.
-Regular and careful maintenance of your car or truck is the best way to make sure that you and your family are safe.
+Fuel system leaks are the most common reason why cars catch fire.
+Regularly maintaining your vehicle is the best way to ensure that you and your passengers are safe.
 If you smell gas around your vehicle or while you are driving, it is crucial that you get the leak fixed right away.

 Improperly maintained vehicles.
 Identifying problems with wiring or leaky seals could stop a fire from happening.
 Be familiar with what is underneath your hood and make sure to check up on your vehicle regularly.

 Batteries.
 Most car batteries are safe, as long as they are used and maintained properly.
-Some of the most common causes of a car battery starting a fire are lack of maintenance, leakage, and the batteries' hold down not being tight.
-While very environmentally-friendly, unfortunately, the batteries in hybrid and electric cars have been linked to disastrous vehicle fires.
-These safety concerns are still present.
-If you drive hybrid or electric vehicles such as a Tesla Model S or a Chevy Volt, be aware of the risks involved.
+Some of the most common causes of a car battery starting a fire are lack of maintenance, leakage and the hold down not being tight.
+While very environmentally-friendly, the batteries in hybrid and electric cars have been linked to disastrous vehicle fires.

 Overheating engines.
 Several factors can cause an engine to overheat.
-If you notice that your vehicle tends to overheat, then you should take it in to a mechanic, before the problem gets worse.
+If you notice that your vehicle tends to overheat, you should take it in to a mechanic before the problem gets worse.

 Leaking fluids.
-Many fluids necessary to make your car run are also highly flammable.
-Always be on the lookout for leaks or other warning signs, especially in your car or truck’s engine bay.
+A large number of the fluids necessary for your car to function are highly flammable.
+Always look out for leaks or other warning signs, especially in your car or truck’s engine bay.

 Failing electric systems.
-Electrical failures are the second most common cause of car fires.
-Regular maintenance is crucial to identify frayed, worn, or split wires before they cause a fire.
+Electrical failures are the second most frequent cause of vehicle fires.
+Regular maintenance is crucial to identify frayed, worn or split wires before they cause a fire.

-General Motors recalled 489K model year 2014 Chevrolet Silverado Light Duty Regular Cab, Crew Cab 1500, and Double Cab series and model year 2015 Suburban and Tahoe; GMC model year 2014 Sierra Regular Cab, Crew Cab 1500, and Double Cab Series and model year 2015 Yukon and Yukon XL vehicles equipped with a 6-Speed Automatic Transmission.
+General Motors recalled 489,000 model year 2014 Chevrolet Silverado Light Duty Regular Cab, Crew Cab 1500, and Double Cab series and model year 2015 Suburban and Tahoe; GMC model year 2014 Sierra Regular Cab, Crew Cab 1500, and Double Cab Series and model year 2015 Yukon and Yukon XL vehicles equipped with a 6-Speed Automatic Transmission